What do we mean by trauma-informed services and why is such an approach important?

 - The NCDVTMH offers free webinars on trauma-informed approaches to services to domestic violence survivors Visit disclaimer page .
 These webinars can be a useful way to strengthen knowledge about and familiarity with trauma-informed domestic violence services for staff in the program.

 - Applying trauma-informed approaches to core domestic violence services, such as seeking employment and financial self-sufficiency, and supports for mothers, can help programs better serve survivors.
-The NCDVTMH has produced guidance for practice on bringing trauma to safety planning and to employment services Visit disclaimer page .
+The NCDVTMH has produced guidance for practice on bringing trauma to safety planning and to employment services (PDF) Visit disclaimer page .

 - For programs supporting mothers exiting abusive relationships, there are opportunities for trauma-informed supports for children who have been exposed to domestic violence.
 The National Child Traumatic Stress Network offers guidance on Interventions for Children Exposed to Domestic Violence: Core Principles Visit disclaimer page .